gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

 #### aspectRatio

 `aspectRatio` is a new argument that takes a number (or fraction).
-If you pass it without also passing in `width` or `height`, it will default to using the source image width, and then adjusting the height to the correct aspect ratio.
-Alternatively you can pass your own width or height and it will set the other dimension.
+If you pass it without also passing in `width` or `height`, it will default to using the source image width and then adjusting the height to the correct aspect ratio.
+Alternatively, you can pass your own `width` or `height` and it will set the other dimension.
 Passing both `height` and `width` will cause `aspectRatio` to be ignored in favor of the inferred aspect ratio.

 #### formats